Bethesda Terrace and Fountain: Restoration

 After being abandoned for years except used as a bicycle-rental spot, Bethesda Terrace became a site for The Fountain Cafe, an outdoor luncheon restaurant between 1967 and 1974.
 It was closed in preparation of restoration work, which did not begin for several years.
 During this time the site became a congregating spot for the hippie generation before devolving into a drug-trafficking venue in the 1970s.
 Bethesda Fountain was completely dry by then.
 By the early 1980s, the stonework had decayed or been damaged; the ceiling of the arcade was leaking; and frost and trees' roots had caused many of the floor surfaces to crack.

-The fountain was restored in 1980-1981 by the Central Park Conservancy as the first part of its plan to renovate Central Park.
+The fountain was restored in 1980–1981 by the Central Park Conservancy as the first part of its plan to renovate Central Park.
 The terrace was restored in 1982, its stonework disassembled, cleaned, deteriorated surfaces removed, restored, patched, and reset.
 Resodding, and 50 new trees, 3,500 shrubs and 3,000 ground cover plants specified by Philip Winslow followed in 1986.
 Parts of the balustrade were removed for cleaning and restoration.

 The Mintons encaustic tiles of the arcade ceiling were removed in the 1980s renovation because the New York City Landmarks Preservation Commission deemed the tiles too costly to restore.
 Instead, the Commission approved the commission of a ceiling mural in its place.
 Mayor Ed Koch declared in June 1987 that the tiles would be restored.
 The tiles sat in storage for more than 20 years until the Conservancy received a private donation for their restoration.
 The Conservancy began restoring the tiles for $7 million in 2004, and the tiles were reinstalled in 2007.

+The Central Park Conservancy announced in mid-2026 that Bethesda Fountain would also be deactivated that August and renovated for a year.
+The project is part of a $37 million renovation that also involves Conservatory Water.